lucasrussell01/lucasrussell01.github.io/_pages/about.md

 if you'd like to get in touch.

-In the future, this website will include descriptions of some of my work on the [Compact Muon Solenoid](https://cms.cern/ "CMS") (CMS) experiment at CERN, primarily focused studies of the Higgs boson decaying into tau leptons and tau identification/reconstruction.
+In the future, this website will include descriptions of some of my work on the [Compact Muon Solenoid](https://cms.cern/ "CMS") (CMS) experiment at CERN, primarily focused on studies of the Higgs boson decaying into tau leptons and tau identification/reconstruction.

 Education
 ======